CPD Specialist Bowel Cancer Screening Practitioner Programme

 This programme is offered twice a year, with intakes in September and March.

 A minimum of 80% on-line attendance is required for successful completion of this programme.

-In order to be considered for this course, you must be in post as a Bowel Cancer Screening Practitioner.
+In order to be considered for this course, you must be in post as a Specialist Screening Screening Practitioner.